 I originally wrote this set of procedures for those of us working in Southern Caliifornia counties experiencing a Virulent Newcastle Disease (vND) outbreak.

-I’m posting this edited procedure for Wildlife Control Operators who may be working with, or around rabbits or hares anywhere in the United States, where domestic or wild rabbits, jackrabbits, or any species of hare is suspected, or known to inhabit.
+I’m posting this edited procedure for Wildlife Control Operators who may be working with, or around rabbits, hares or pika anywhere in the United States, where domestic or wild rabbits, jackrabbits, or any species of hare is suspected, or known to inhabit.
 I hope it helps in stopping this spread of this rapidly moving, devastating disease.

 Please note: RHDV2 is NOT a zoonosis.
 It is a Calicivirus that affects rabbits and hares.

 A single sick domestic rabbit is not a singular issue.
 Rabbitres with a single sick or dead animal are being depopulated by state agriculture/veterinary officials.
 A heathy looking rabbit may be asymptomatic.
 After depopulation, any affected property must then remain fallow for a minumum of 90 days, but times may vary due to location and severity of disease spread.
 The disease is most-often fatal.

 Direct contact with a rabbit or hare is not necessary to spread this disease.
 It may be carried on shoes, clothing, hands, equipment, traps, or vehicles in areas where the disease may be present in the environment.
 It is highly resistant to temperature extremes.